zalando/logbook/README.md

     .addMappingForUrlPatterns(EnumSet.of(REQUEST, ASYNC, ERROR), true, "/*");
 ```

-The first logbook filter will log unauthorized requests only while the second one will log authorized requests as
+The first logbook filter will log unauthorized requests and unauthorized requests only while the second one will log
-always.
+authorized requests as always.

 ### HTTP Client